 Medicine is a specialty that offers an incredibly diverse range of training opportunities.
 To make the most of these opportunities we offer a quality assured programme that starts by providing a solid grounding in medicine.

 This leads on to a number of distinct strands designed to provide the training opportunities and direction needed to get the most out of a career in hospital medicine.
+These are:

 - Core Medical Training or Acute Care Common Stem (Acute medicine) - Medicine in co-operation with the ACCS Lead.